Ickleford: Governance

 The modern parish of Ickleford includes areas that were historically detached parts of Shillington and Holwell, both of which were in Bedfordshire.
-The Shillington exclave was transferred to Hertfordshire by the Counties (Detached Parts) Act 1844.
-The Holwell exclave was transferred to Hertfordshire in 1897.
+The Shillington exclave was transferred to Hertfordshire by the Counties (Detached Parts) Act 1844 and became part of Ickleford parish in 1897.
+The whole parish of Holwell was transferred to Hertfordshire in 1897; its exclave at Cadwell became part of Ickleford parish in 1985.